Skip to main content

 The influence of these issues was that the focus of the product design was to find the simplest ways to meet the most demanding requirements.

-• Focus on the needs of developers – having spent many years implementing publishing solutions for end users, the architects knew that the real problem for publishing was that end-user requirements are too diverse for general solutions and that the real opportunity was in productivity.
+- Focus on the needs of developers – having spent many years implementing publishing solutions for end users, the architects knew that the real problem for publishing was that end-user requirements are too diverse for general solutions, and the real opportunity is productivity.